 I met my wife on a yacht in the Caribbean when we were both hired to photograph a 3 day destination wedding.
 She offered to buy me a drink and the rest, as they say, is history.
 (She’d want me to note that the entire weekend was open bar, but still…)

 In 2013 we hosted our own destination wedding in France and danced till 4am.
 Since then, we’ve traveled the world together photographing other peoples’ celebrations.
-For some insight into our personal experiences being both vendor and client for a destination wedding, view our PDF here. (coming soon)
+For some insight into our personal experiences being both vendor and client for a destination wedding, send us an email!

 Note: Kim Le is booking a limited # of weddings a year through referrals only.